pleonex/explitwiser/README.md

     [Output]    The root output directory

 OPTIONS:
                                  DEFAULT
     -h, --help                              Prints help information
-        --skip-images                      Do not download the associated images like avatars or receipts --skip-comments                    Do not export expenses comments (takes longer) --expenses-per-query    100        Number of expenses to fetch per API query
+        --skip-images                       Do not download the associated images like avatars or receipts --skip-comments                     Do not export expenses comments (takes longer) --expenses-per-query     500        Number of expenses to fetch per API query --notifications-limit    10000      Maximum number of notifications to retrieve
 ```

 ## Build